egoitzaulestia/mongoose-backend-project/README.md

 curl -X POST https://mongoose-backend-project.onrender.com/users/login \
   -H "Content-Type: application/json" \
   -d '{"email": "user@example.com", "password": "password123"}'

+# Expected response:
+# {
+#   "message": "Login successful",
+#   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...",
+#   "user": { "name": "John Doe", "email": "user@example.com" }
+# }
 ```

-## 👥 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Contribution Guidelines

-- Follow the existing code style
-- Add comments for complex logic
-- Update documentation for new features
-- Test your changes thoroughly

-## 📄 License
+## 📄 License & Usage

-This project is licensed under the ISC License.
+This project was created as part of a backend development learning course.
+It demonstrates the implementation of a complete REST API with authentication, CRUD operations, and social media features.

+**Note**: This is primarily an educational project showcasing backend development skills with Node.js, Express, and MongoDB.

-## 🤝 Support
+## 🤝 Questions & Feedback

-If you have any questions or need help with the API, please:
+If you have questions about the implementation or want to discuss the technical approaches used:

-1. Check the documentation above
+1. Review the code and documentation
-2. Review the existing issues
+2. Check existing issues for similar questions
-3. Create a new issue with detailed information
+3. Feel free to reach out for educational discussions about the architecture and design decisions

 ---

-**Built with ❤️ using Node.js, Express, and MongoDB**
+**Built with ❤️ using Node.js, Express, and MongoDB Atlas**